 |Updated: 28 Feb 2013|

-I am an independent software developer based in Montreal, Canada.
+I am a software developer based in Montreal, Canada.
 I have an extensive track record of contributing to major open source software projects (like Python and Mercurial), as well as a number of my own projects.

-I'm available for freelance development and/or consulting work.
+I'm currently employed full-time, but might be available for occasional freelance development and/or consulting work.
 My specialties include Python, C, Linux, performance, SCM (software configuration management), and web development.
 For details, see my CV.